mikkohei13/havistin2/readme.md

 ## Must

+- Custom domain

+## Should

 - Define static name for the container
 - manage secrets with secret manager (https://cloud.google.com/run/docs/configuring/secrets).

-## Should

 - Optimize gunicorn & dockerfile?
 - Port as env var, instead of setting on deploy-time or using default (8080?)
 - Secret management